bradgwest/paap/write/paper.md

  -->

-Before explaining the architecture of the DCEC-Paint algorithm, we provide a brief and incomprehensive overview of the mathematical concepts underlying CNNs and Autoencoders.
-For a textbook introduction to artificial neural nets, see [@Engelbrecht_2007].
+Before explaining the architecture of the DCEC-Paint algorithm, we provide a brief (and not at all comprehensive) overview of the mathematical concepts underlying CNNs and Autoencoders.
+For an introduction to artificial neural networks, see [@Engelbrecht_2007].

 <!-- Over the past decade, researchers have used convolutional neural networks to